 It is notable that the K-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 50D does not offer wifi capability.
+In contrast, the 50D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 50D and the K-1 have been discontinued, but can regularly be found used on eBay.
 The 50D was replaced by the Canon 60D, while the K-1 was followed by the Pentax K-1 II.
 Further information on the features and operation of the 50D and K-1 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Pentax K-1 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 50D or the Pentax K-1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.